Gustave Rosenthal: Retreat and the Battle of the Olentangy

 Following the arrival of the British and Indian reinforcements, Colonel Crawford and Colonel David Williamson, the second in command, agreed that a retreat should be attempted on the night of June 5.
 As the men were preparing to leave the woods, small groups began to leave on their own causing the organized retreat to degenerate into a rout.
 A large body of men remained together under the leadership of Col David Williamson and Major Rose.
 The following day, Rose was again selected to lead an advance company to scout the terrain ahead.
 Later in the day, as the remains of the army approached the Olentangy River to water the horses and rest, the Indians and British attacked initiating the Battle of the Olentangy.
 After fierce fighting, the Americans were able to push the Indians and British back.

 Realizing that the enemy would harass the rear of the army, Rose led the defense of a rear guard which kept the enemy at bay long enough to allow the army to leave the Olentangy River camp.
 On June 13 the remaining American army crossed the Ohio River into American territory.
 Rose delivered his report to General Irvine.

 After the war

 Following the American Revolution John Rose returned to Estonia and married.
-He raised a family and died in 1829.
+He raised a family, became head of the Estonian Knighthood and died in 1829 in his Velise manor.
+His body was laid to the family chappel.
 The journal which he had kept on the Crawford Expedition was part of his estate when he died.
 A family member later sent a copy to the Pennsylvania Historical Society giving Americans an excellent account of the campaign.